 The conditions for the evaluated configuration of the TOE in this evaluation are as described in the guidance documents, and users must follow the guidance documents to set up the TOE.
-Some of the settings are fixed in this evaluation, because certain settings such as disabling security functions weaken security.
-If any settings that affect security are changed to the value that is advised not to set in the guidance documents, then the MFP with those settings is no longer the evaluated configuration.
+Some of the TOE settings values include enabling/disabling of the security functions, and there are some fixed values in this evaluation.
+If any setting values that affect security are changed to the value that is advised not to set in the guidance documents, then the MFP with those settings is no longer regarded as the evaluated configuration.